OctopusDeploy/blog/blog/2021-02/ecs-canary-deployments/index.md

 description: Learn how to use an external deployment controller to perform Canary deployments in ECS
 author: matthew.casperson@octopus.com
 visibility: private
-published: 2999-01-01
+published: 2021-02-03
 metaImage:
 bannerImage:
 tags:
- - Octopus
+ - Deployment Patterns
 ---

-Canary deployments are a popular pattern allowing you to progressively roll out a new version of your application to an increasing number of end users.
+Canary deployments are a popular pattern that allow you to progressively roll out a new version of your application to an increasing number of end users.
 By watching for errors or undesirable effects from the new version during the rollout, it is possible to catch and revert production errors before they impact the majority of your users.

 ECS has native support for [rolling updates](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/deployment-type-ecs.html), where tasks in a service are progressively, but automatically, updated with a new version of the application.
 By integrating with CodeDeploy, it is possible to perform what ECS refers to as a [Blue/Green deployment](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/deployment-type-bluegreen.html), although this deployment option can be configured to perform Canary deployments that shifts the traffic to the new version.
 You can even [create your own deployment strategy](https://docs.aws.amazon.com/cli/latest/reference/deploy/create-deployment-config.html), but you are limited to a time based canary rule, which is: